ownstyledu/Translate-to-Recognize-Networks/README.md

 Almost all the settings of experiments are configurable by the files in the ***config*** package.
 4. Train.
 `python train.py`
+5. ***[New]*** New branch 'multi-gpu' has been uploaded, making losses calculated on each gpu for better balanced usage of multi gpus.
+You could use this version using this command:
+`git clone -b multi-gpu https://github.com/ownstyledu/Translate-to-Recognize-Networks.git project_name`
+6. ***[New]*** In ***multi-gpu*** brach, we add more loss types in the training, e.g., GAN, pixel2pixel intensity.
+You could easily add these losses by modifying the config file.

 ## Development Environment
 * NVIDIA TITAN XP